What is the circadian rhythm? | The influence of modern life | The effect of light | Timing caffeine | Good sleep hygiene | Eat at set times

 A strategy you can adopt is a 'night switch' on your computer and other devices.
 The built-in 'night switch' is actually perfect to use during the day, to avoid unnaturally harsh light.
 For at night, there is an app for your computer screen called ‘Iris’, which goes far beyond the built-in ‘night-switch’ in blocking blue light.
 If you want to take it to the next level, you can turn your smartphone screen to red with this hack (also much more effective than the ‘night-switch’ option).
 Of course, the TV cannot be forgotten!
 The 'DriftTV' box helps you remove the harmful blue light from your TV screen.
 Besides screens, install red light bulbs, salt lamps, candlelight or even wear blue blocking glasses.

 All of these tactics may or may not help you raise melatonin, but in any case, it sends a signal to your brain that it's time to sleep.
-Alternatively, a sleep supplement containing melatonin and 5-HTP could be an option. [*]
+Alternatively, a sleep supplement containing melatonin and 5-HTP could be an option, like our sleep supplement Optimal Sleep. [*]

 [Back to top]